proycon/clam/docs/source/deployment.rst

 Deploying CLAM behind a reverse proxy
 --------------------------------------

 In production environment, you will often deploy your webservice behind a reverse proxy.
-If this is the case, then you will want to set ``USE_FORWARDED_HOST = True`` in your service configuration so CLAM can detect the original host and protocol it was called with.
+This is recommended.
+If this is the case, then you will want to invoke the container with ``--env CLAM_USE_FORWARDED_HOST=1``, or alternatively set `use_forwarded_host: true` in the external configuration yaml file directly.
+CLAM can now detect the original host and protocol it was called with.
 This expects your reverse proxy to set the proper ``X-Forwarded-Host`` and ``X-Forwarded-Proto`` headers, and is a security risk if these headers are not set but are forwarded from actual end-users.

-The other alternative is to set ``FORCEURL`` to the exact URL where your webservice will run.
-But this implies that it won't work properly when invoked with another URL.
+The other alternative is to set ``forceurl`` in the external configuration yaml file to the exact URL where your webservice will run.
+But this implies that it won't work properly when invoked with another URL and is therefore not recommended.